BenOsborn/Meet-Control/README.md

 It is built using Python and Selenium using Python sockets for the networking component, and was compiled using the Python pyinstaller module.

 # Instructions
+1. Download and install the firefox browser.
-1. Download or clone the repository to your computer.
+2. Download or clone the repository to your computer.
-2. Delete the "source" folder so you are just left with the "executable" folder.
+3. Delete the "source" folder so you are just left with the "executable" folder.
-3. Open the "executable" folder and find "clientmain.exe".
+4. Open the "executable" folder and find "clientmain.exe".
-4. For best results run this "clientmain.exe" in a command prompt window, otherwise it can just be run as a normal exe, however you will lose the logged messages on disconnect.
+5. For best results run this "clientmain.exe" in a command prompt window, otherwise it can just be run as a normal exe, however you will lose the logged messages on disconnect.
-5. Follow the apps instructions.
+6. Follow the apps instructions.